Mayfair: Cultural references

 Mayfair (spelled "May Fair") is the home of Sir Brian in Thackeray's The Newcomes, and otherwise features as the most desirable part of London.

+Mayfair is the principal location of the television series Bridgerton.

-Mayfair has featured in a number of novels, including P. G. Wodehouse's The Mating Season (1949) and Evelyn Waugh's A Handful of Dust, (1934).
+Mayfair has featured in a number of novels, including Evelyn Waugh's A Handful of Dust (1934) and P. G. Wodehouse's The Mating Season (1949).
 It is a partial setting for Jane Austen's Sense and Sensibility (1811) and Michael Arlen's The Green Hat (1924).
-Oscar Wilde lived in Grosvenor Square between 1883 and 1884 and referred to it in his works.
-He regularly socialised in the artistic quarter along Half Moon Street, which is mentioned in both The Importance of Being Earnest and The Picture of Dorian Gray.
-Many of Georgette Heyer’s Regency era characters live in Mayfair during the Season; for example, Mr. Beaumaris lives on Mount Street in Arabella; Lord Alverstoke on Berkeley Square in Frederica; and Lord Lynton on Grosvenor Street in A Civil Contract.
+Oscar Wilde lived in Grosvenor Square between 1883 and 1884, and referred to it in his works.
+He regularly socialised in the artistic quarter along Half Moon Street, which is mentioned in both The Picture of Dorian Gray and The Importance of Being Earnest.

 Mayfair is the most expensive property on the standard British Monopoly board at £400, and is part of the dark blue set with Park Lane.
 It commands the highest rents of all properties; landing on Mayfair with a hotel costs £2,000.
 The price is a reference to the property values in the area, which have remained consistently high, with real-life rent as much as £36,000 per week.
 At the time the board was being designed in the 1930s, Mayfair still had a significant upper-class residential population.

 The department store Debenhams became one of the first companies in Britain to have a dedicated business telephone number, Mayfair 1, in 1903.